mrhteriyaki/RA3LANHelper/README.md

 For a command line version of the program that includes console logging information, use the CncLocalRelay.exe The only parameter required is the starting port range eg: CnCLocalRelay.exe 51000 This may also work with Linux systems but is untested.

+**Linux Support Notes**
+Not tested however is built without any windows dependencies.